micc83/mailamie/readme.md

 MAIL_PORT=8025
 MAIL_ENCRYPTION=null
 ```
-and running it on my shell with the command:
+and running it with the command:
 ```shell script
 $ mailamie
 ```